-🧩 Free SEO Tool
+🧩 Schema Testing Tool

-Free Schema Validator
+Free Schema Validator & JSON-LD Checker Tool

-Free Schema Validator Tool for Structured Data Testing
+Schema Validator for Structured Data Testing

-Validate JSON‑LD from code, URL, or HTML source.
+Check Schema Markup from code, URL, or HTML source.
 Get rich results eligibility, missing properties, and full schema preview.

 1. Enter Schema Markup (JSON‑LD)